McTavishLab/AvesTreeCode/README.md

 Output_example will contain:
-Treefiles:
+* Treefiles:
-    pruned.tre -> the synth tree pruned to taxa found in the taxonomy crosswalk
+    - pruned.tre -> the synth tree pruned to taxa found in the taxonomy crosswalk
-    phylo_only.tre   -> the tree pruned to taxa found in the taxonomy corsswalk AND in phylogenetic inputs
+    - phylo_only.tre   -> the tree pruned to taxa found in the taxonomy corsswalk AND in phylogenetic inputs
-Dates information in subdirectory dates/: (rough ultrametricization using only Kimball et al 2019 and Oliveros et al. 2019)
+* Dates information in subdirectory dates/: (rough ultrametricization using only Kimball et al 2019 and Oliveros et al. 2019)
-    custom_node_ages.json  -> the date input data.
+    - dates/custom_node_ages.json  -> the date input data.
 These dates are based only on
-    phylo_only_select_dates_mean_clements_labels.tre  -> the phylogeny only tree, dated, with Clements taxonomy labels
+    - dates/phylo_only_select_dates_mean_clements_labels.tre  -> the phylogeny only tree, dated, with Clements taxonomy labels
-    phylo_only_select_dates_mean_ott_labels.tre  -> the phylogeny only tree, dated, with OpenTree taxonomy labels
+    - dates/phylo_only_select_dates_mean_ott_labels.tre  -> the phylogeny only tree, dated, with OpenTree taxonomy labels
-    select_dates_citations.txt <- citations for the studies used to date
+    - dates/select_dates_citations.txt <- citations for the studies used to date
-    dates_select_phylo_only  <- directory of intermediate dating files
+    - dates/dates_select_phylo_only  <- directory of intermediate dating files

-Metdata:
+* Metdata:
-    citation_node_counts.tsv  <- Table of citations and how many nodes are supported by each
+    - citation_node_counts.tsv  <- Table of citations and how many nodes are supported by each
-    tips_without_phylo.txt <- taxa in crosswalk with no phylogenetic information
+    - tips_without_phylo.txt <- taxa in crosswalk with no phylogenetic information
-    studies_per_tip.txt <- Mapping of what input studies inform placement of each tip
+    - studies_per_tip.txt <- Mapping of what input studies inform placement of each tip

-Annotation files for viewing on itol:
+* Annotation files for viewing on itol:
-    ottlabel.txt <- Annotation file to re-label tips from ott ids to Clements labels
+    - ottlabel.txt <- Annotation file to re-label tips from ott ids to Clements labels
-    jetz_support.txt   <- agreement with Jetz et al. 2012
+    - jetz_support.txt   <- agreement with Jetz et al. 2012
-    jetz_conflict.txt  <- disagreement with Jetz et al. 2012
+    - jetz_conflict.txt  <- disagreement with Jetz et al. 2012
-    conflict_12.txt   <- Conflict scaled to max color at 12
+    - conflict_12.txt   <- Conflict scaled to max color at 12
-    conflict_3.txt   <- Conflict scaled to max color at 3
+    - conflict_3.txt   <- Conflict scaled to max color at 3
-    support_10.txt <- Support scaled to max color at 10
+    - support_10.txt <- Support scaled to max color at 10
-    support_20.txt <- Support scaled to max color at 20
+    - support_20.txt <- Support scaled to max color at 20

 ### Step 3: Add taxa not in phylogenies